mr-mapache/py-msgbus/docs/index.md

 @api.post('/queries')
 def handle_query(query: Query, service: Service = Depends(service)):
-    return service.handle(query.type, query.parameters)
+    return service.execute(query.type, query.parameters)
 ```

 And that's it.
-In just two endpoints you can have a whole interchangeable service layer exposed with as many handlers as you want Asyncio support comming soon.
+You just created a powerful event-driven system with minimal effort.
+The HTTP transport layer is completely decoupled from your business logic, and you can override the service port with the one you created later.

 ## License